bocoup/web-platform-contribution-guide/src/glossary.rst

 TSC
     Technical Steering Committee
 UA
-    User Agent - a piece of software that acts on behalf of the user: i.e. a web browser.
+    User Agent - a piece of software that acts on behalf of the user.
+For example, a web browser.
 W3C
     World Wide Web Consortium.
 WG